KJNeko/IDHAN/docs/idea.md

 - What files are allowed. (files, thumbnails, generators, generated, ect)
 - The ratio of which file should be stored ( This value will be an integer in most cases and will be represented as a percent of `N / TotalN` )
 - The max byte size that the cluster should reach.

+# Collections **(P)**

+In IDHAN a collection is simply to tie multiple records together.
+A collection can be made to inherit all the tags of its members and even have tags of its own.
+The tags of a collection follow the same tags as individual records.